Background and History

 In general, Manufacturers of cosmetic products, and of OTC cosmetics in particular, will need to upgrade their manufacturing facility, quality assurance and documentation systems and machinery, and to adopt good manufacturing (GMP), documentation (GDP), storage (GSP) and engineering (GEP) practices as well as perform validations.

 Cosmetics manufacturers may register their establishments or list their product formulations in the FDA Voluntary Cosmetics Registration Program (VCRP) but it is not required.

-The FFDCA restricts adulterated, misbranded or mislabeled cosmetic products and strongly recommends cosmetics manufacturers to follow GMP (Good Manufacturing Practice), conduct self (internal) and/or external inspections and audits, in addition to establishing an effective quality system, to minimize these kind of risks and to assure that the cosmetic products consistently meet quality standards and perform their stated intended use.
+The FFDCA restricts adulterated, misbranded, or mislabeled cosmetic products and strongly recommends cosmetics manufacturers follow GMP (Good Manufacturing Practice), conduct self (internal) and/or external inspections and audits, in addition to establishing an effective quality system, to minimize this kind of risks and to assure that the cosmetic products consistently meet quality standards and perform their stated intended use.